Officials In Australia's New South Wales Celebrate: 'All Fires Are Now Contained'

 Flood warning: @BOM_Qld says -Record major flood levels are rising along the Coomera River at Oxenford Weir during Thursday morning.
 See if for yourself ⬇️ @sunriseon7 @7NewsBrisbane @7NewsGoldCoast pic.twitter.com/ELpj5NYB20— Bianca Stone (@Bianca_Stone) February 13, 2020

-The sustained rain has given new hope to areas that were scorched by wildfires.
-The park service in the southern state of Victoria tweeted striking images this week of vibrant green shoots of new leaves and stems springing up in landscapes that are still dominated by blackened trees and plants.
+The sustained rain has given new hope to areas scorched by flame.
+The park service in the southern state of Victoria tweeted striking images this week of vibrant green shoots of new leaves and stems springing up in landscapes still dominated by blackened trees and plants.

 Green shoots provide hope.
 Parks across East Gippsland and North East Victoria have been seriously affected by fire.
 While fire is still an issue, mother nature is already slowly starting to regenerate in some areas. pic.twitter.com/WMLPhnIxal— Parks Victoria (@ParksVictoria) February 13, 2020